DataBrewery/cubes/doc/extensions/backends.rst

   in a `store` and use model and data `locale`.
 * `features()` – return a dictionary with browser's features
 * `aggregate()`, `facts()`, `fact()`, `members()` – all basic browser actions that take a cell as first argument.
-See :class:`AggregationBrowser` for more information.
+See :class:`Browser` for more information.

 For example:

 .. code-block:: python

-    class SnowflakeBrowser(AggregationBrowser):
+    class SnowflakeBrowser(Browser):

         def __init__(self, cube, store, locale=None, **options):
             super(SnowflakeBrowser, self).__init__(cube, store, locale)